norsk-gjeldsinformasjon/api-docs/docs/reference/index.md

 | Presentation | The debt will be presented to the individual                                           |
 | Processing   | The debt will be used for assessing an application from the individual for loan/credit |

+See [Scopes](consent/scopes.md) for the full reference including scope identifiers and the optional openid scope.

 ## Consent duration

 Consents can be requested with a duration.
 A duration specifies *how long* the organization can look up information about debt.
 If no duration in specified, then a single-use scope will be created.
 This scope can be used within a few minutes and only used once.